Even for the most experienced, winter driving can be a challenge. The unpredictability of the UK’s weather makes sure of that.

 - Northern Ireland Traffic Watch website

 The Met Office provides information on weather conditions throughout the UK.
 In addition, local radio stations give regular bulletins and information on road conditions in their area.
-For further and more detailed information on driving in bad weather visit the Highways Agency.
+For further and more detailed information on driving in bad weather visit National Highways.